Viacheslav1510/CI_PP3_Coffee_Machine/README.md

 This is a command-line program for the Coffee Machine

-User can order coffee, insert coins and wait for their favourite drink.
+User can log in to coffee machine, order coffee, insert coins and wait for their favourite drink.
+Also program gives opportunity to collect bonuses to get free drink if bonuses enough for it.
 Program updates google sheets while user makes coffee.

 ## Table of Contents
 - [COFFEE MACHINE PROGRAM](#coffee-machine-program)